Before we detail the relationship between the comdolls and gold, let’s first note that the U.S. dollar and gold don’t quite mesh very well.

 Gold has a positive correlation with AUD/USD.

-When gold goes up, AUD/USD goes up.
-When gold goes down, AUD/USD goes down.
+When gold goes up, AUD/USD tends to go up.
+When gold goes down, AUD/USD tends to go down.

 Historically, AUD/USD has had a whopping 80% correlation to the price of gold!

 Gold and USD/CHF